Seattle DUI Defense Lawyer

 DUI lawyer Kevin Trombold and the rest of the team at his law firm will challenge the results of any chemical DUI tests and find out if the police had probable cause to stop you in traffic.
 If there’s a flaw or error in the state’s case against you, he will find that flaw and exploit it on your behalf.
 If you are charged with DUI in or near Seattle, seek legal representation from attorney Kevin Trombold immediately.

-If you are charged with DUI, please contact the Law Offices of Kevin Trombold by calling 206-249-9656 or sending us a message via our online form immediately for a free consultation.
-Our office is located at 720 3rd Ave, Suite #2015 in Seattle, Wa.
+If you are charged with DUI, please contact the Law Offices of Kevin Trombold by calling 206-249-9656 or sending us a message via our online form immediately for a free initial consultation.
+Our office is located at 720 3rd Ave, Suite #2015 in Seattle, WA.